kelvin-cykong/kelvin-cykong.github.io/pages/work-exp.md

 ---
 ## Advantis Global Inc.
 ### Siri Language Curator (Hong Kong)
-*Sept 21 - Present in San Jose, California*
+*Sept 21 - Present | Remote*
 - Contracted at Apple, Inc.
-- Working in Siri Cantonese Annotation Team, improving the overall quality and responses of the virtual assistant.
+- Working in Siri Cantonese Annotation Team, analyzing the raw language utterances and data in Cantonese and categorize user's intention.
+- By tokenize with lexicons and algoritms to improve the overall quality and responses of the virtual assistant.